 Download the technical appendices

 Media type: PDF 2019

 Free

+PTM-BPPRC-E Potholes are This report in

-Best Practices for Pothole Repairs in Canada (2019) PTM-RPPRC-F
+Best Practices for Pothole Repairs in Canada (2019)

 Potholes are a dangerous and costly nuisance, and the only way to keep them from coming back is to repair them effectively.
 However, long-lasting fixes aren't easy.

 This report identifies and describes current Canadian and international agency pothole repair best practices.
 It also recommends seasonal strategies for temporary and long-term patching, and for evaluating and selecting patching products that lead to improved performance of asphalt and chip seal roadways.
 Finally, it provides guidelines for evaluating new patching products, including laboratory and field testing.

-Recommendations in the report address public communications; repair guidelines; performance measurement; prevention, maintenance and preservation; and training,
+Recommendations in the report address public communications; repair guidelines; performance measurement; prevention, maintenance and preservation; and training.

 View the Table of Contents

 Visit the Bookstore to buy

 Media type: eBook, Print 2019

 Member Price: \$ 99.00, Regular Price: \$ 129.00

-Primer on Best Practices for Pothole Repairs in Canada (2019) For more information on this subject, refer to Best Practices for Pothole Repairs in Canada(2019) PRM-BPPRC- Media type: PDF Download 2019
+Primer on Best Practices for Pothole Repairs in Canada (2019) PRM-BPPRC-E For more information on this subject, refer to Best Practices for Pothole Repairs in Canada(2019) Media type: PDF Download 2019